tiagocmachado/ssv/specs/NETWORK.md

 **WIP**

+This document contains the networking specification for SSV.

 ## Fundamentals

 ### Stack

-SSV network is built using [Libp2p](https://libp2p.io/), a modular framework for decentralized P2P networking. \
+SSV is a decentralized P2P network, built with [Libp2p](https://libp2p.io/), a modular framework for P2P networking. \
 `discv5` is a complementary module used for decentralized discovery in the network.

 ### Transport